-When the Canon RF 24-70mm f/2.8L IS USM is released, it will mark almost a year since the EOS R was first unveiled by the company.
-Much has been written and more has been said, good and bad, about Canon’s full-frame mirrorless in that time, but one criticism has gone unanswered for almost 12 months: ‘there are no proper lenses’.
+Much has been written and more has been said, good and bad, about Canon’s full-frame mirrorless camera since its release in October 2018, but one criticism went unanswered for almost the first 12 months: ‘there are no proper lenses’.

-The company did, in fairness, release the Canon RF 28-70 f/2L USM – but that hulking, super-specialist optic was never going to appease the everyman.
-Thankfully, then, Canon has at last given us the RF 24-70 f/2.8L – the standard zoom that everyone has been waiting for.
+The company did, in fairness, release the Canon RF 28-70 f/2L USM (opens in new tab) – but that hulking, super-specialist optic was never going to appease the everyman.
+Thankfully, then, Canon has at last given us the RF 24-70 f/2.8L – the standard zoom that everyone has been waiting for, along with the wide-angle trinity lens, the Canon RF 15-35mm f/2.8L USM (opens in new tab).

 Canon RF 24-70mm f/2.8L IS USM: Specifications